meitinger/Topmost/README.md

 to start both on a 64bit version of Windows.

-The application will run for as long as the user is logged in and doesn't display any messages, so it's easy to just make it auto-start durin logon.
+The application will run for as long as the user is logged in and doesn't display any messages, so it's easy to just make it auto-start during logon.